Fall Pest Control Guide

 Inspect Secluded Areas

 As you can see from the discussion above, many of the most common pests we treat during the fall season take refuge in secluded areas that aren’t frequently used.
 It’s always a good idea to inspect your basement, crawl space, attic, and other less frequently used areas of your home to look for anything out of the ordinary.
-Keep an eye out for all of the common signs of the pests discussed above and, if something doesn’t look right, you can always contact our team to schedule a free inspection.
-Here at Anchor Pest Services, we believe that it’s always best to err on the side of caution!
+Keep an eye out for all of the common signs of the pests discussed above and, if something doesn’t look right, you can always contact our team to schedule an inspection.
+Here at Anchor Pest Services, we believe that it’s always best to err on the side of caution